 How do refineries impact the economic and political status of their neighbors?
 How can the neighbors’ concerns be heard by energy executives or, for that matter, by the consumers of oil?

 Southeast Environmental Task Force

 Center for Earth Energy & Democracy

 This presentation was part of the series: “The Oil-Water Mix in the Great Lakes: Social Contexts & Thirst for Justice”

 A lecture series organized by The Freshwater Lab and Professor Prof. Rachel Havrelock, UIC English Department

-Supported by the UIC Institute for the Humanities and the Humanities Without Walls consortium, based at the Illinois Program for Research in the Humanities at the University of Illinois at Urbana-Champaign.
-The Humanities Without Walls consortium is funded by a grant from the Andrew W. Fellow Foundation.
+Supported by the UIC Institute for the Humanities and the Humanities Without Walls consortium.
+For that’s based at the Illinois Program for Research.
+For it’s in the Humanities at the University of Illinois at Urbana-Champaign.
+The Humanities Without Walls consortium is also funded by a grant from the Andrew W. Fellow Foundation.

-This program was free and open to the public.
+This program was also free and open to the public.